Spar Winding -High Angle Parameters

-Note that of the parameters may be ‘greyed’ that is the user cannot select of enter data.
+Note that of the parameters may be greyed that is the user cannot select or enter data.
 This is because those options are not used and are retained for compatibility with different software options or for future options.

 Mandrel Start X Start and Mandrel Finish X. These define the length (X finish- X start) of the winding program and where it is positioned relative to the mandrel origin (the x=0 position).
 The position of mandrel origin in the machine will depend on the machine datum's and the XDAT parameter described elsewhere in this help file under post-processing.

 Minimum Arc length around the section, is the typical spacing of data points along the path on the mandrel surface, the units will be the same as the mandrel units usually mm or inch.
 For reasonably accurate winding about 8 points per rotation (for higher angles) is more than adequate, however when the user looks at the Cadfil graphics the path will appear not to be smooth.
 If good graphics are required use a small spacing.
 Please note that calculate time will be large and the data files and winding programs will be large if the spacing is small.

 End Plane X position 1 & 2.
 These values are used for low angles winding to limit the travel of the mandrel carriage at the mandrel ends and to determine the smallest radial position the cross feed axis can move in to at the mandrel ends.
 Position one is at the X- end of the mandrel and position 2 is at the X+ end.
 If these items are greyed they are not required for the winding option chosen.
 WARNING the machine can move inwards and could clash with the mandrel if the planes are not positioned outside the extremes of the constant spar section.

 Extra-Dwell 1 & 2 is a distance circumferentially around the mandrel at either end that the winding will dwell.
 This is a minimum value as additional dwell my be required for the purposes of making a proper winding pattern.